|

 home-made windshield for the Zoom H2 recorder

-How to make your own 'dead cat' windshield for this popular portable audio
+How to make your own 'dead cat' windshield for this popular portable audio recorder.

 Why relatively few good videos get made